+Pe rformance Pathway Only

-Plan Review Code Section Scope and Administrative Chapter 1 1.
-The building official or designated agent shall verify that the Building Envelope, HVAC, Service Water Heating, Power, Lighting, and Other Equipment shown on the plans have been reviewed for energy code compliance and match the energy compliance report.
+Plan Review Code Section

+Scope and Administrative Chapter 1

+1. The building official or designated agent shall verify that the Building Envelope, HVAC, Service Water Heating, Power, Lighting, and Other Equipment shown on the plans have been reviewed for energy code compliance and match the energy compliance report.
 The building official or their designated agent shall sign the code compliance report stating that the plans have been reviewed for all disciplines and will be inspected according to the Florida Building Code Energy Conservation.
 (The building department may use Appendix A as a compliance tool.)
-C103.3 C103.3.1 CH-1 107.3 C101.5.1 FS 553.908 2.
-The building official is authorized to accept inspection reports in whole or in part from either individual as defined in Section 553.993(5) or (7) of the Florida Statutes (energy auditor or energy rater) or third-party inspection agencies not affiliated with the building design or construction for energy code compliance.
-C104.4 Certi Cortificate of Occupancy 3.
+C103.3 C103.3.1 CH-1 107.3 C101.5.1 FS 553.908

+Cert Certificate of Occupancy Chapter 1 2.
 Buildings that require commissioning according to Section C408.2 shall not be considered acceptable for final inspection pursuant to Section C104.2.6 until the code official has received a letter of transmittal from the building owner acknowledging that the building owner or owner's authorized agent has received the Preliminary Commissioning Report.
-C408.2.4 C408.2.4.1 C104.2.6 CH-1 110.3.7.2 4.
-Buildings that require commissioning according to Section C408.2 shall not be considered acceptable for final inspection pursuant to Section C104.2.6 until the code official has received a letter of transmittal from the building owner acknowledging that the building owner or owner's authorized agent has received the Preliminary Commissioning Report.
-When commissioning is required, the building official shall require a review of the Preliminary Commissioning Report to identify deficiencies found during testing that violate the code.
+The building official may require a review of the Preliminary Commissioning Report before the final inspection to identify deficiencies found during testing that violate the code.
 (Appendix E may be used as a cover page to ensure a complete Preliminary Commissioning Report.)
-C408.2.4 C408.2.4.1 C104.2.6 CH-1 110.3.7.2
+C408.2.4 C408.2.4.1 C408.2.4.2 CH-1 110.3.7.2

-Administrative Checklist

-All Disciplines
+Administrative Checklist All Disciplines